thepenguinn/lunatikz/README.md

 # LunaTikZ Project Directory Structure

+## LunaTikZ Directory

 At the root of every lunatikz project directory, there will be a `.lunatikz/` directory.
 This is where lunatikz will store project related information, config, and caches.
-These are the filea lunatikz stores in the `.lunatikz/`
+Here is a table of files that lunatikz stores in the `.lunatikz/` directory:
-directory:

 <table>